 - Pour the mixture over the salmon and use your hands to coat the filets.
 Do this quickly before the coconut oil solidifies.
 (Make sure the filets are completely thawed for best results.)

-- Grill the salmon for 3-4 minutes on each side (I grill the skin side first) or just until the fish flakes to the touch of a fork.
+- Grill the salmon for 2-4 minutes on each side (I grill the skin side first) or just until the fish flakes to the touch of a fork.
+Grill time will vary according to the thickness of the filets.

 The coconut oil used in this recipe falls well within THM:FP guidelines.
 The amount of molasses used comes to only ⅛ tsp. per serving (1/4 tsp. per serving is allowed for flavor per THM guidelines).